mistersingh179/nft_deals/pending.md

 - give tokens per block
 - verify that they do have that nft
 - after created, do something, so they know it is done.
+- pass in env and load variables via library accordingly

 # Auction Listing
 - start it